Schille/weimar-graphstore/README.md

 traverse the graph accordingly.
 The chosen graph model is very well supported by the concepts of HyperDex.
 Each VertexType/EdgeType object maps to its own Hyperspace (in HyperDex), hence nodes and links are distributed throughout multiple Hyperspaces.
-There is a paper coming soon, describing graph model in more detail.
+There is a paper coming soon, describing the graph model in more detail.

 # Features
 The following features are already implemented: